Off-policy Reinforcement Learning with Optimistic Exploration and Distribution Correction: Optimistic Exploration with Explicit Distribution Correction

-Our first modification to~\eqref{eq:prob_dice} is to remove the $\mathbb{E}_{ s_{0}\in \rho_0(s), a_{0} \sim \pi\left(s_{0}\right)}\left[\nu\left(s_{0}, a_{0}\right)\right]$ term from the objective.
+Our first modification to~\eqref{eq:prob_dice} is removing the $\mathbb{E}_{ s_{0}\in \rho_0(s), a_{0} \sim \pi\left(s_{0}\right)}\left[\nu\left(s_{0}, a_{0}\right)\right]$ term from the objective.
 In the initial training stage, the state-action pairs stored in the replay buffer only achieve little coverage of the entire state-action space, especially for high dimensional continuous control tasks.
-As a result, at the initial state $s_0$, the target policy $\pi_T$ may sample some $a_0$ that is very different from any collected experience in the replay buffer. $\nu(s_0, a_0)$ will then be minimized pathologically low and thus incur a huge error.
-Note that similar phenomena also appear in the offline RL due to the lack of corrective feedback~\cite{fujimoto2019off, kumar2019stabilizing}.
+As a result, the target policy $\pi_T$ may sample some $a_0$ that is very different from any collected experience in the replay buffer. $\nu(s_0, a_0)$ will then be minimized pathologically low and thus incur a huge error.
+Note that similar phenomena also appear in the offline RL~\citep{fujimoto2019off, kumar2019stabilizing}.
 Our second modification is to add an absolute value operator $|\cdot|$ to the single step bellman error $\mathcal{B}^{\pi}\nu(s, a) - \nu(s, a)$.
 We empirically find that it increases the training stability.
 The intuition comes from considering solving for $L_{\zeta}$ defined by~\eqref{loss:zeta}, since when $g_2$ is square function then the absolute value automatically helps the $\zeta$ function lie on the positive region without any hard projection.
-Note that this modification does not change the optimal solution to \eqref{eq:prob_dice}, detailed proofs can be found in the Appendix.

 Our third modification to the original problem~\eqref{eq:prob_dice} is to set both $\alpha_\nu$ and $\alpha_\zeta$ greater than zero.
-This is different from existing DICE schemes~\cite{bestdice} that set at least one of $\alpha_\nu$ and $\alpha_\zeta$ to be zero.
-Though such a setting introduces bias \cite{bestdice} and has never been applied in existing DICE algorithms, we found in practice that it dramatically stabilizes the training.
-Moreover, adding two regularizations on a min-max saddle point program has been widely applied for faster convergent in optimization literature \cite{allenzhu_et_al:LIPIcs:2016:6332}.
+This is different from existing DICE schemes~\citep{bestdice} that set either $\alpha_\nu$ or $\alpha_\zeta$ to be zero.
+Though such a setting introduces bias and has never been applied in existing DICE algorithms, it dramatically stabilizes the training in practice.
+Moreover, adding two regularizations on a min-max program has been widely applied for faster convergent in optimization literature \citep{allenzhu_et_al:LIPIcs:2016:6332}.

 To this end, we obtain as follows the loss functions for each of $\nu$, $\zeta$, and $\lambda$ respectively,